John Francis Campbell: Other works

+He edited for publication his late father's work Life in Normandy, Sketches (1863).

+Travel

-He travelled extensively throughout the Scottish Highlands and Islands with his scribes, scrupulously recording West Highland tales, Fenian ballads, songs, charms and anecdotes.
+Campbell travelled extensively throughout the Scottish Highlands and Islands with his scribes, scrupulously recording West Highland tales, Fenian ballads, songs, charms and anecdotes.

 He was proficient in Gaelic, Danish, Norwegian, Swedish, Lapp, Italian, Spanish and German.
 He travelled extensively, especially in Europe and Scandinavia.
 In 1874 he embarked on a year-long world tour that took him to America, Japan, China, Java, Ceylon and India.